 I remember a friend once told me that she doesn’t like solo backpacking “anymore” because on her very first trip she ended up at a place that wasn’t meant for her, and it had her discouraged to travel solo for life.
 But that’s not going to happen if you will visit Bangkok.
 Because no what taste you have, there is no dearth of things to do in Bangkok.

 Whether you’re into crazy night parties, culture, food or pretty much anything else – the city will keep you entertained.
 Cheap, fascinating and colourful, Bangkok is designed to suit backpackers and solo budget-travellers.
-You can spend a month here living the different experience, seeing new places, every day.
+You can spend a month here living a different experience, seeing new places, every day.
 Explore temples, night markets, one of the craziest nightlife scenes, and of course, the amazing Thai food.

 Travelling in Bangkok is convenient